-Over the short term of days, to weeks it may be impossible to tell the difference between market fluctuations, and a trading/investment plan that’s not working.
+Over the short term of days, to weeks it may be impossible to tell the difference between market fluctuations, and an approach that’s not working.

 For this reason, it is necessary to give it enough time.
 Review your P&L over weekly, monthly and quarterly periods.
 Do this objectively and revise and rework your plan until it is profitable.

-Small and consistent profits are far preferable to big one off wins.
+Professionals will typically seek small but consistent profits rather than chasing big, one-off wins that may end in disaster.
 Keep in mind, just a 1.75% return per month compounded would be nearly 23% return per year.
 It then won’t take long for profits to gather momentum.

 This ebook is a must read for anyone using a grid trading strategy or who's planning to do so.
 Grid trading is a powerful trading methodology but it's full of traps for the unwary.
 This new edition includes brand new exclusive material and case studies with real examples.